Streets of St. Louis: Keokuk Street

 Keokuk runs east–west from Marine Avenue in the Marine Villa neighborhood to the east to Meramec Street in the neighborhood of Dutchtown on the west.
 It is named for Keokuk a leader of the Sauk Native American people who refused to aid the British in the War of 1812.

 Laclede Avenue

 Laclede runs from east to west starting in Midtown, through the Central West End, and stopping at Forest Park.
 The street is named in honor of St. Louis founder Pierre Laclède Liguest.

 Lasalle Street

 Lasalle runs east–west from South Fourth Street through the neighborhoods of Kosciusko, LaSalle Park, Lafayette Square, Gate District, and Tiffany to South Spring Avenue.
 Named in recognition of René-Robert Cavelier, Sieur de La Salle an explorer of the Mississippi Valley working for the French government to collect information about developing a French empire in the lands of North America.
 La Salle traveled down the Mississippi River past the future site of St. Louis in 1682.

 Locust Street

-Locust runs east–west from North Broadway in Downtown St. Louis to North Theresa Avevue in the Grand Center neighborhood.
+Locust runs east–west from North Broadway in Downtown St. Louis to North Theresa Avenue in the Grand Center neighborhood.